onzfonz/comp227/src/content/5/en/part5d.md

 })
 ```

-We can access the response to a [cy.request](https://docs.cypress.io/api/commands/request.html) with the *then* method.
+We can access the response to a [cy.request](https://docs.cypress.io/api/commands/request.html) with the `then` method.
-Under the hood <i>cy.request</i>, like all Cypress commands, are [promises](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Commands-Are-Promises).
+Under the hood `cy.request`, like all Cypress commands, are [promises](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Commands-Are-Promises).
 The callback function saves the details of a logged-in user to localStorage, and reloads the page.
 Now there is no difference to a user logging in with the login form.

 If and when we write new tests to our application, we have to use the login code in multiple places.
 We should make it a [custom command](https://docs.cypress.io/api/cypress-api/custom-commands.html).

-Custom commands are declared in <i>cypress/support/commands.js</i>.
+Custom commands are declared in *cypress/support/commands.js*.
 The code for logging in is as follows:

 ```js